oofie-plugins/plugins/README.md

 # Oofie Plugins
+Molten Glass Maker
+- Start in Edgeville bank.
+Have Buckets of Sand and Soda Ash.
+- Bugs
+    - Run being turned on while making glass will cause the bot to get stuck in "Animating"

 Smelter
 - Start in Edgeville bank.
 Have required ores.
-- Also makes molten glass
+- Bugs
+    - Withdrawing Bronze bars only withdraws copper ore.

 Superheat
-- Start near a Bank booth or GE.
+- Start near a BANK BOOTH.
 Have Fire Staff/Tome of fire + Nature runes.
 Have required ores.
-- Supports ONLY NATURE RUNES IN INVENTORY.
+- Need to add Ores other than Silver, Gold, Iron.

 Khazard Miner
-- start near iron ore or bank
+- Start at Fishing Trawler Deposit Box or 3 Iron ore spot further south.
 - Mines and banks iron ore.

-Cat Grower WIP
-- Grows your kitten: Feeds and Pets
-- > ::pet     pets cat
-- > ::feed   feeds  cat
-- > ::pick   picks cat up
-- > ::call    calls cat if too far
+Why would you want to mine here???
+- Bugs
+    - Useless.